Code-Institute-Submissions/colinshaw1-new_dawn_fitness_JanResub/README.md

 Technologies used
 ------------
-• Python is used to implement complex functions
+• Languages used Django, python, JavaScript, HTML, CSS

 • Django is used as it is a python based framework and its models, templates and views simplify complex tasks